 4. Refrain from drinking from a straw for at least a week.
 The sucking action produced by a straw can work to dislodge the blood clots in your mouth.

 5. On the day after the surgery, rinse your mouth with salt water every 2 hours and gently brush your teeth, making sure to avoid the extraction site.

 6. Eat soft foods, such as yogurt, applesauce, or soup during the first day.
 Stay away from spicy, hot, chewy or hard foods for several days.

-Following these post-extraction tips will help to decrease your risk for experiencing dry sockets following wisdom teeth removal.
-As always, risk factors are different with each patient, so be sure to discuss your dental and general health history, including use of any medications, with your dentist before the procedure.
+Following these post-extraction tips will help to decrease your risk of experiencing dry sockets following wisdom teeth removal.
+As always, risk factors are different for each patient, so be sure to discuss your dental and general health history, including the use of any medications, with your dentist before the procedure.